A SCHOOL THAT HAS adequate, equitable funding that reflects the national average.

 A SOCIALLY AND CULTURALLY DIVERSE SCHOOL that is racially and economically integrated.

 SCHOOL-BASED SUPPORT SERVICES at every school.
-Schools need counselors, child psychologists, social workers, and nurses to address the social, emotional and health needs of all students.
+Schools need school counselors, school psychologists, school social workers, and school nurses to address the social, emotional and health needs of all students.

 A HEALTHY AND SAFE SCHOOL CLIMATE with consistent discipline practices that promote fair and respectful treatment of students and encourage students to stay in school and graduate.

 A LEARNING ENVIRONMENT where parents and teachers work together preparing students for career or college.

 SMALL CLASS SIZES in grades K-5.
 Better student outcomes result when teachers have time to give individual attention to each child.